AVEVA/AVEVA-Samples-OMF/advanced_samples/TemperatureSensor/Python/README.md

 1. Rename `config.placeholder.ini` to `config.ini` and enter the required configuration as described above
 1. From the command line, run `python program.py`

+Note: The type and container ID, name, and description are hard coded in the sample.
+The type and container ID can be modified using the `TYPE_ID` and `CONTAINER_ID` variables, and other information can be modified by directly changing the OMF strings in the Python code.

 ## Running the Automated Test

 Complete steps 1-5 above.
 Then: